nyakasko/ZED_2_change_detection/README.md

 # Change detection algorithm using the ZED 2 stereo camera

-If you find this repository useful in your research, please consider citing our [published paper](https://www.mdpi.com/1424-8220/22/17/6342):
+If you find this repository useful in your research, please consider citing our [published paper](https://www.mdpi.com/1424-8220/22/17/6342).

-Bibtex format :
+BibTeX format
 ```
 @Article{s22176342,
 AUTHOR = {Göncz, Levente and Majdik, András László},